afragen/drmc-medical-staff-governance/README.md

 ## Description

 This plugin adds registration, custom user meta, role and custom user meta specific menu options and other things for Medical Staff governance to the [DRMC Medical Staff website](http://drmcmedstaff.org).

 Combined with other plugins, listed below, and a theme containing 2 additional page templates; the website is capable of providing web-based voting for all Medical Staff and Departmental functions.

+Added `can_vote` capability to specific roles and added shortcode for Members plugin to hide/show poll created via WP_Polls plugin.

 ## Installation